-UROP Proposal Content and Format
+Guidelines: UROP Proposal Content and Format

 basis on which your faculty supervisor, departmental UROP Coordinator, and UROP staff evaluate your project for approval.

 Proposals should be 1-3 typed-pages in length and clearly describe the UROP research you plan to conduct.
-Writing a proposal will give you the experience you need for professional research that you may conduct beyond MIT.

 Poorly written, incomplete, or duplicated proposals will not be reviewed by the UROP staff.
 In such cases, you will be notified of the need for additional editing.

-NOTE: You will need to write a new or updated proposal for each term that you participate in a UROP, even if you are continuing the same project.
+You need to write a new or updated proposal for each term that you participate in a UROP, even if you are continuing the same project.
 If you are continuing, your proposal does not have to outline the entire project.
 Rather, your proposal should describe the specific element(s) of the project you intend to tackle during the upcoming semester.

 Your 1-3 page UROP proposal, should include the following details: